Trusted advice for business transformation

 Awards and recognition

-- Ranked in the top three most active law firms for combined global deal volume in venture capital, private equity and M&A, and recognized as one of the most active legal advisors in the following venture capital sectors: biotech, healthcare devices, healthcare services, commercial services, energy, consumer goods, IT, pharma, media, and software, PitchBook 2020
+- Ranked as the number 1 most active law firm for combined global deal volume in venture capital, private equity and M&A, and recognized as one of the most active legal advisors in the following venture capital sectors: biotech, healthcare devices, healthcare services, commercial services, energy, consumer goods, IT, pharma, media, and software, PitchBook 2022

 - Intercept Pharmaceuticals, Inc. (Nasdaq: ICPT) – a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases – on its deal to sublicense to Advanz Pharma the rights to commercialize Ocaliva® (obeticholic acid) outside of the US, and sell certain foreign subsidiaries and rights regarding Intercept’s international operations.
 The transaction with Advanz – a pharmaceutical company with a strategic focus on specialty and hospital pharmaceuticals in Europe – is valued at up to USD450 million, including USD405 million upfront and an additional USD45 million in contingent payments.